 In some situations, you may need to provide us with a statutory declaration.

-A statutory declaration is a signed, written statement that allows a person to declare something to be true in the presence of an authorised witness – usually a Justice of the Peace, a lawyer or a notary public.
+A statutory declaration (sometimes referred to as a 'stat dec') is a signed, written statement that allows a person to declare something to be true in the presence of an authorised witness – usually a Justice of the Peace, a lawyer or a notary public.

 In some situations, you may be required to provide a statutory declaration.
 For example, when applying for: